 If you want to be a good writer, whatever you do, don’t stop writing!

 In The Writing Life, Part 4—Finding Clients, I covered how to find clients using cold calls, warm calls, and serendipity.
 In this post, I’ll cover how to find them using public speaking gigs, published articles, and networking.
+This is the 5th and final post in a 5-part series.

 Although there are probably as many ways to find clients as there are writers, these next three are quite popular with writers who are outgoing and find it easy to talk with people: